luisgil1989/Rockbuster-Stealth-Data-Analysis-Project/README.md

 4. **Geographic Insights:** Leveraged geographical data to assess customer distribution across countries and cities, enabling targeted marketing strategies and inventory management.

 5. **Visualization and Reporting:** Created visualizations using Tableau to present key findings, including revenue distribution by movie genre, customer demographics, and rental trends.

+6. ## Project Brief
+Please refer to the *project brief* for more information about the project.